Last Updated on June 29, 2022 by Rebecca Huff

 Step Four: Add batter to rings, divide evenly using a 1/4 cup measuring scoop or spoon.

 Step Five: Using tongs, remove rings before batter sets (or it will stick to rings) about half a minute to a minute after adding the batter.
 It will spread out just a little but not too much.
 When one side is browned nicely, flip and brown the other side.

 Before I begin, if you are not sure what S, E, and FP are, these are references to the Trim Healthy Mama Plan for healthy weight loss.
 You can receive 2 months menu plans for free at my Home Page, the option at the very bottom is for THM updates.
 You can also sign up for my regular ThatOrganicMom updates there as well.

-To make this recipe an Energizing version (low fat), use 2 eggs and 4 egg whites.
+- To make this recipe an Energizing version (low fat), use 2 eggs and 4 egg whites.
 Do everything else exactly the same.
 You can use a little fat-free sour cream.

-To make this recipe an Fuel Pull (low carbs and low fat) use 8 egg whites.
+- To make this recipe a Fuel Pull (low carbs and low fat) use 8 egg whites.

 This recipe makes four servings, although my kids can eat more than one serving and with their growing bodies, they can eat several!

-To see more THM recipes go to my Weight loss page, although this is not only for Trim Healthy Mama’s it actually makes a wonderful back to school breakfast.
+To see more recipes go to my Weight loss page, although this Korean Pancake recipe is not only for Trim Healthy Mama‘s it actually makes a wonderful back to school breakfast.
 These can be made ahead and stored in the fridge for 3 days or in the freezer for 2 months.
 Simply take them out and reheat on the stove, in the oven or however you would normally heat foods.